globehint/globehint.github.io/_templates/prompt-fill-curatedtop10-template.md

 }
 ```

 **Rules**: keep `noindex, nofollow` as-is.
 Rankings should reflect a genuine, defensible point of view, not a hedge - but flag any specific factual claims (prices, records, statistics) you're not confident about at the end.
 If your final entry count differs from **[N]**, update the title, H1, and dek to match the real count (e.g. don't ship a "Top 10" title over 7 entries) - a title should never claim a number the list doesn't deliver.
+Do not use em dashes, replace them with other correct alternatives.

 List topic: **[LIST TOPIC]**, **[N]** entries